Graze-Lab/SDE-of-species/README.md

 # Walk Through the Codes:
 To determine the sex dimorphic gene expression at the constitutive level in Drosophila species we are using data from the [Yang et al. 2018](https://www.life-science-alliance.org/content/1/6/e201800156).
 In the analysis we need to concern about model and non-model organisms as *D. melanogater*(dmel) is the model organism we are using dmel as reference to perform the analysis for non-model species.
 We are adding geneID(ensembl ID ) and gene symbol of the dmel to all nonmodel (such as *Drosophila ananassae* dana).

+## Part1 Sex-dimorphic Gene Expression Determination (For All Genes)

 ##### Step1: Data download
 We downloaded the data from the [NCBI_GSE99574](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99574) in and unzip.